 - complete a passenger locator form (PLF) with details of where you will quarantine when you arrive.
 You must provide a quarantine package invoice number to complete your passenger locator form

 Use the booking portal to book your quarantine hotel package (this is administered by CTM)

 If you’re experiencing any difficulty booking through the booking portal, please phone +44 (0)1274 726 424.

 You will need to agree to book and pay for a quarantine package before you complete your passenger locator form and board your return journey to the UK.

 The package includes the costs of transport from the port of arrival to the designated hotel, food, accommodation, security, other essential services and testing.

 How much you’ll need to pay

 For those facing significant financial hardship as a result of this charge, there will be an opportunity to apply for a deferred repayment plan when booking.
-This is only available if you already receive income-related benefits, and you will be required to pay back your debt to the government in 12 monthly installments.
+You will be required to pay back your debt to the government in 12 monthly instalments.

-All package prices will be reviewed before the end of March and may change.
+There is no additional charge to your initial booking fee if you need to extend your stay as a result of positive tests at day 2 or day 8.
+We will keep package prices under review.
 While hotels normally set a zero fee for children aged under 3, we are setting this for children under 5 years old because they will not be tested.
 The proposed zero fee for children under 5 years old will mean that, for now, the government will bear the costs of additional food and drinks consumed by arrivals aged between 3 and 5 years old.

 You must not apply for deferred payment if you are not eligible.
-If you provide false information, or omit key information that has been asked for in your application, you will be committing fraud and liable for conviction.
+If you provide false information, or omit key information that has been asked for in your application, you will be committing fraud and may be prosecuted.